 - Ministry and Church in a Challenging Era

-- Nature, Grace and the Triune God*
+- Nature, Grace and Place: Theology, Maps and Territories**

 Who is this course for?

-· For graduates in theology (or other related disciplines) the MPhil offers a structured programme of study at an advanced level.
+- For graduates in theology (or other related disciplines) the M.Phil. offers a structured programme of study at an advanced level.

-· For Chaplains, pastoral workers, and others engaged in Church ministry, the MPhil will serve as an ideal opportunity for further in-depth reading, writing and study of the core disciplines of theology, in a way that furthers professional development.
+- For chaplains, pastoral workers, and others engaged in Church ministry, the M.Phil. will serve as an ideal opportunity for further in-depth reading, writing and study of the core disciplines of theology, in a way that furthers professional development.

-While the MPhil is designed to be complete in itself, it can serve as preparation for those wishing to proceed to further research in the field.
+For teachers of religious education this degree provides an excellent opportunity to explore theological issues at a deeper level so benefiting you and your students.
+While the M.Phil. is designed to be complete in itself, it can serve as preparation for those wishing to proceed to further research in the field.

-The course is delivered full-time over one year or part-time over two years.
-Lectures will be held on Monday and Thursday evenings* and will commence in September 2017.
+The course is delivered full-time over one year (12 months) or part-time over two years.
+Lectures will normally be held on Monday and Thursday evenings.
+Some elective modules may be held during the day.